biojava/biojava.github.io/_wikis/BioJava:Tutorial:Sequences_and_Features.md

         System.out.println(key.toString() + ": " + value.toString());
     }

-Annotation objects aren't just used in Sequences -- many other BioJava objects, including Features, can also have annotations associated with them.
+`Annotation` objects aren't just used in sequences - many other BioJava objects, including `Features`, can also have annotations associated with them.

-Currently, there are no specific conventions for the kind of data which might be found in an Annotation.
+Currently, there are no specific conventions for the kind of data which might be found in an annotation.
 In general, the keys should be strings (although there is no requirement that this be the case).
 But the values may be any Java object.
-More guidelines for the contents of Annotation objects may be introduced as BioJava develops.
+More guidelines for the contents of `Annotation` objects may be introduced as BioJava develops.

 Features and FeatureHolders